guibafica/civitas_api/README.md

   - Add/Delete: Easily add new courses or delete existing ones.
   - Validation: Ensures course number formatting and unique course entries.

+- Secondary

+  - When listing courses, the application could include pagination functionality to improve navigation of longer course lists.
+  - Unit tests of application routes.

 ## Used Techs

 - Fastify: A highly performant and low-overhead web framework for Node.js, designed to help developers build fast and scalable web applications.